Scientific-Simulation-Studio/MolFlow/docs/developer/design/strategy.md

 + Compression method for upstream and downstream data transmission
 + Aggregation logic in server part
 ![arch](resources/strategy_arc.jpg)
-Our moleculeflow framework also provides a friendly advanced development interface for high-level advanced developers, which can be easily extended to new custom strategy
+Our molflow framework also provides a friendly advanced development interface for high-level advanced developers, which can be easily extended to new custom strategy
 ## Using Built-in Strategy
 Using the built-in Strategy is very straightforward and simple, the user only needs to pass the name of the strategy method they want to use into "FLModel".
 Currently provided strategies (continuously updated):